mattwr89/scoreboard/README.md

-# Demo mplementation of the Football World Cup Score Board
+# Demo Implementation of the Football World Cup Score Board